NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-08.md

 ![[Pasted image 20230821225710.png]]
 **Welfare effect of a tax**
-The welfare effect of a tax is the <mark style="background: #ABF7F7A6;">change in economic well-being that results from the imposition of the tax.</mark> The welfare effect can be measured by the loss of consumer surplus and producer surplus.
+The welfare effect of a tax is the <mark style="background: #ABF7F7A6;">change in economic well-being that results from the imposition of the tax.</mark> The welfare effect of tax can be measured by <mark style="background: #ABF7F7A6;">the loss of consumer surplus and producer surplus.</mark>

 The total welfare loss from the tax is the sum of the decrease in consumer surplus and the decrease in producer surplus.
 This loss is called the deadweight loss.
 The deadweight loss is a measure of the inefficiency that results from the tax.

 The deadweight loss from a tax is larger when the elasticity of demand and supply are higher.
-Elasticity measures how responsive the quantity demanded or supplied is to a change in price.
 If demand or supply is more elastic, the consumers or producers are more likely to change their behavior in response to the tax.
 This leads to a larger deadweight loss.

 |Elasticity|Deadweight loss|
 |---|---|